nixworks/public/news/2016/10/12/README.md

 Facebook campaign group Concentrix Mums believe around 100 claimants have been sent information such as bank statements, self assessment details and National Insurance numbers of others.

 ### [The Parliament of Burundi votes overwhelmingly to withdraw Burundi from the Dutch-based International Criminal Court. ](/news/2016/10/12/the-parliament-of-burundi-votes-overwhelmingly-to-withdraw-burundi-from-the-dutch-based-international-criminal-court.md)
-_Context: Burundi, Foreign relations of Burundi, International Criminal Court, Netherlands, Parliament of Burundi_
+_Context: Burundi, Foreign relations of Burundi, ICC, Netherlands, Parliament of Burundi_

 ## [Previous Day...](/news/2016/10/11/index.md)